memfault/interrupt/_drafts/practical_zephyr_05_west.md

 It is your responsibility to ensure that the projects are **compatible** - or deal with resolving differences in case they are **not**. _West_ doesn't do that for you.

-For some applications, it can therefore be beneficial to maintain multiple manifest files: E.g., when building for devices from Nordic, you should use the [`sdk-nrf`](https://github.com/nrfconnect/sdk-nrf) as a _project_ in your manifest file instead of adding "vanilla" _Zephyr_.
+For some applications, it can therefore be beneficial to maintain multiple manifest files: E.g., when building for devices from Nordic, you may want to use the [`sdk-nrf`](https://github.com/nrfconnect/sdk-nrf) as a _project_ in your manifest file instead of adding "vanilla" _Zephyr_.

 This may be tedious but is necessary and not a downside of using Zephyr: If you were to switch MCUs or if you'd be including a big SDK in any other firmware project, you'd also have to ensure compatibility.
 West manifests simply make this explicit, reproducible, and manageable.